Youngermaster/Automation-Scripts/README.md

 - `wave_me.sh`: This a test that I used to learn some `bash shell` concepts.
 - `github_recovery_codes.sh`: This script returns me my GitHub's recovery codes and also my GitHub's personal access tokens.
+- `common_github_commit_messages.sh`: The aim to this script is to return me a common commit message, for instance: "README Updated".
+This scripts prompts me which commit message I want use, then I give an alias and after that I get a commit message to copy and paste.